sainithinkatta/personal-finance-tracker/README.md

-# Personal Finance Tracker
+# FinMate

 A responsive web application to help you track bank accounts, budgets, and expenses—built with React, TypeScript, Vite and Supabase.

 ## Live Demo
 The project is now live!
-You can check it out here: [Personal Finance Tracker - Live](https://personal-finance-tracker-eosin-eight.vercel.app/)
+You can check it out here: [FinMate - Live](https://personal-finance-tracker-eosin-eight.vercel.app/)

 ---

 ## 1. Project Overview

-**Personal Finance Tracker** provides an intuitive dashboard to:
+**FinMate** provides an intuitive dashboard to:

 - Connect multiple bank accounts
 - Create and allocate budgets by category